Black Friday Sales!

 What Makes a Great Lightweight SUP?

 Lightweight SUPs are always a bit of a conundrum in stand-up paddleboarding.
 On one hand, there are super high-performance lightweight SUPs, like the Honu Byron, that showcase a relatively higher price point.
 On the other hand, there are super cheap boards that you’ll see littered across Amazon and gracing the aisles of your local big-box retailer.
-So, if these boards can be roughly the same weight and spec’d to the same dimensions, what is the difference, and why is one worth so much more?
+So, if these boards can be roughly the same weight and spec’d to the same dimensions, what if the difference, and why is one worth so much more?

 Like most things, the devil is in the details, or in this case, in the construction methods.
-Boards like the Honu byron achieve lighter weights by using more advanced construction methods such as cross-woven drop stitch and fusion bonded PVC layers.
+Boards like the Honu Byron achieve lighter weights by using more advanced construction methods such as cross-woven drop stitch and fusion bonded PVC layers.
 This enables them to cut weight without sacrificing performance, rigidity, and durability.
 However, those super cheap Amazon boards cut weight by using construction techniques that make them pretty ‘floppy’ on the water and not keen to last more than a couple of seasons.

 In short, a good lightweight board is an investment, but by choosing the right one, you’re setting yourself up for a board that is excellently constructed and inherently designed for higher performance on the water.